 You might have to comply with the GDPR

+Some organisations outside the EU still need to comply with the GDPR.
 The GDPR applies to any data processing activities done by a controller (called a responsible party under POPIA) in the EU.
 It also applies to all processing of personal data of data subjects residing in the EU even if the entity processing the data is not in the EU.
-So, if any entity is offering goods and services to EU citizens or monitoring their behaviour they will likely be required to comply with the GDPR.
-Find out whether you must comply.
+So, if any entity is offering goods and services to EU citizens or monitoring their behaviour, they will likely be required to comply with the GDPR.
+Find out whether you must comply with the GDPR.

-They are the same in many ways.
+They share many similarities.
 Most of the definitions are close – you have an information officer and a data protection officer – a controller and a responsible party.
 The conditions or principles are also similar.
 The problem is that they are slightly different in some very important ways.
 For example, regarding security:

 Which one do you follow?